 Taxable dividend distributions from Host Marriott generally will be treated as investment income for purposes of the "investment interest limitation."
 This limitation provides that a non-corporate U.S. shareholder may deduct as an itemized deduction in any taxable year only the amount of interest incurred in connection with property held for investment that does not exceed the excess of the shareholder's investment income over his or her investment expenses for that year.
-Capital gain dividends and capital gains from the disposition of shares of stock, including distributions treated as such, will be treated as investment income only if the non-corporate U.S. shareholder so elects, in which case such capital gains will be taxed at ordinary income rates.
+A non-corporate U.S. shareholder may elect to treat capital gain dividends, capital gains from the disposition of shares of stock, including distributions treated as such, and income designated as qualified dividend income as investment income U.S., in which case the applicable capital gains will be taxed at ordinary income rates.
+Host Marriott intends to comply with IRS guidance or regulations on the notification of shareholders regarding the portions of distributions for each year that constitute ordinary income, return of capital and capital gain.